-Basis of presentation and consolidation
+Basis of presentation

-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, 6321593 Canada Inc. and Minera Zapoteca, S.A. de C.V.
-All inter-company transactions and balances have been eliminated on consolidation of the accounts.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, 6321593 Canada Inc. and Minera Zapoteca, S.A. de C.V. up to the date the subsidiaries were transferred to Antler Gold Inc. (note 4).
 All amounts are expressed in Canadian dollars, unless otherwise noted.